lawrennd/old_talks/_posts/2005-3-9-probabilistic-non-linear-component-analysis-through-gaussian-process-latent-variable-models.md

   a non-linear probabilistic PCA.
 In the talk we will introduce the GPLVM and illustrate its application on a range of high dimensional data sets including motion capture data, hand written digits, a medical diagnosis data set and images.
-:venue: School of Computer Science, University of Manchester, U.K.
+venue: School of Computer Science, University of Manchester, U.K.
-:linkpptgz: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "long_gplvm.ppt.gz"'
+linkpptgz: '"ftp://ftp.dcs.shef.ac.uk/home/neil/" # "long_gplvm.ppt.gz"'
-:year: '2005'
+year: '2005'
-:month: mar
+month: '3'
-:day: '9'
+day: '9'
-:group: gplvm
+group: gplvm
-:month_numeric: '3'
+layout: talk
+key: Lawrence:manchester05
 ---